Kingdom of Kapisa: Physical characteristics of the people of Kapiśa

-Hiuen Tsang says that "the people of Kapiśa (Kai-pi-chi(h)) are cruel and fierce; their language is coarse and rude.
+The surviving account of the travels of the Chinese Buddhist pilgrim Xuanzang says that "the people of Kapiśa (Kai-pi-chi(h)) are cruel and fierce; their language is coarse and rude.
 Their marriage ceremonies are mere intermingling of sexes.The Vahikas or Arattas were divided into many tribes or clans like the Gandharas, Prasthalas, Khasas, Vasatis, Trigartas, Pauravas, Malavas, Yaudheyas, Saindhavas, Sauviras; the Iranian and transfrontier peoples such as the Kambojas, Pahlavas; and the Persianised Ionians (Yavanas) as well as the nomadic Scythians, also called Shakas (See: Evolution of Heroic Tradition in Ancient Panjab, 1971, p 53, Dr Buddha Parkash; Cf also: The History of Indian Literature, 1878, p 178, Albrecht Weber - Sanskrit literature).Cf: D. D. Kosambi observes: "The caste observances were so slack in the frontiers that the Brahmanical literature began to look upon the Madra, Gandhara and Kamboja peoples as loose-lived and barbaric.
 As compared to the rigid four-class social system of Madhyadesa, these tribes of the frontiers followed two social classes and further there was permissible vertical mobility....
 The women were treated equal to men and there was no taboo of social mixing among the two sexes.
 Both sexes ate meat, drank strong liquor and there would be mixed public dancing in a state of undress.
 Such way of life was positively obscene to the eastern Brahmin eyes.
 The custom of bride price among the Madras (instead of dowry) appeared degrading to the easterners.
 Nevertheless, the beauty, the loving nature and utter fidelity of the women of the north-west including Madra, Bahlika remained proverbial (e.g: Immortal Love Legend of Savitri & Satyavan.
 Savitri was the daughter of Asvapati, king of Madra tribe).
 A warrior's widow in these regions would even immolate herself with her husband's corpse.
 The horrifying custom of Sati was completely unknown in the east until as late as 6th century AD...."
 (See ref: Mobile Men: Limits to Social Change in Urban Punjab - 1976, p 3, Satish Saberwal; The Culture and Civilization of Ancient India in Historical Outline, p 119, D. D. Kosambi.
 Their literature is like that of Tukhara country but the customs, the common language, and rule of behavior are somewhat different.
 For clothing they use hair garments (wool); their garments are trimmed with furs.
 In commerce, they use gold and silver coins and also little copper coins.
-Hiuen Tsang further writes that the king of Kapisa is Kshatriya by caste.
+Xuanzang further writes that the king of Kapisa is Kshatriya by caste.
 He is of shrewd character (nature) and being brave and determined, he has brought into subjection the neighboring countries, some ten of which he rules ".